daiquocnguyen/R-MeN/README.md

 	@inproceedings{Nguyen2020RMeN,
-		author={Dai Quoc Nguyen and Tu Dinh Nguyen and Dinh Phung}, title={{A Relational Memory-based Embedding Model for Triple Classification and Search Personalization}}, booktitle={Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL)}, pages={3429–-3435},
+		author={Dai Quoc Nguyen and Tu Dinh Nguyen and Dinh Phung}, title={A Relational Memory-based Embedding Model for Triple Classification and Search Personalization}, booktitle={Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL)}, pages={3429–-3435},
 		year={2020}